Woosmap/geofencing-ios-sdk/doc/APIsRequest.md

 ```

 ### Radius of POI
-On the creation of the region POI, you can set manually the radius with a value :
+When you create a geofence around a POI, manually define the radius value:
 ```swift
 WoosmapGeofencing.shared.setPoiRadius(radius: 200.0)
 ```